 Creating Dispatch’r rules / ticket creation automations also allows you to impact other Freshdesk tools like views.
 For example, say you created the rule shown in the screenshots above.
 This adds the MyBrand tag to all tickets that contain “MyBrand” in the “eBay item title” field.
 You could then filter your Freshdesk tickets by the MyBrand tag.

-Then you would only see tickets about products that contained “MyBrand” in their eBay item title.
+Then you would only see tickets about products that contain “MyBrand” in their eBay item title.

 As another example, say you use the first three characters of your SKU to indicate the manufacturer of your product.
 You could use “SKU | Starts with | xxx” as a condition.
 Then you could auto-assign all tickets for that manufacturer’s products to an agent who specializes in them.

 Custom fields can also play a big role in the Observer (a.k.a. ticket update automations (formerly known as Observer rules).
 There they can once again be used as conditions.
 This lets you set incredibly specific triggers, like:

 - If an agent updates a ticket's priority to Urgent...

 - ...and the Item Title is SuperCoolProduct...